pnjava/peerislandstest/README.md

 | `output/sakila.json` | Structured project summary (example path) |
 | `.llm_cache.json` | Reusable local cache for map results |

-## 🧠 Lessons Learned

-- Per-method analysis keeps prompts small and focused.
-- Caching and concurrency are critical to cost and latency.
-- LangChain simplifies multi-provider setup (OpenAI, Azure, Bedrock) and retries.

-## 🚀 Future Enhancements

-- Extend method parsing beyond Java to other languages where feasible.
-- Visualize inter-class dependencies and call graphs.
-- Add richer rate-limit backoff and telemetry.

 ## License

 This project is provided as-is for the PeerIslands technical exercise.